Juniper Journal

 Eating mindlessly can easily turn into a cycle of overeating and, in severe cases, the development of eating disorders.

 You overeat because you're not listening to your body, which leads to feelings of guilt and shame.
-You then end up eating emotionally and this turns into a snowball of unhealthy eating behaviours.
+You then end up eating emotionally, and this turns into a snowball of unhealthy eating behaviours.
 When you're stuck in this cycle, you may start associating food with negative emotions.

 By breaking this cycle and eating mindfully — which we know is often easier said than done — you start trusting yourself more to make healthier choices.
 You quiet down the 'food noise' that's always playing in the background and instead, allow yourself to appreciate food and turn eating into the positive experience it should be.